akhodakivskiy/VimFx/documentation/api.md

 ### `VimFxHintMatcher(...)`

-**Note:** This should only be used by config file users, not by extension authors who wish to extend VimFx.

 If available, it is used to let you customize which elements do and don’t get hints.
 It might help to read about [the `f` commands] first.